electric-sql/electric/website/docs/guides/security.md

 })
 ```

-You could then put a denormalised `tenant_id` column on all of your rows and lookup the correct key to use when decrypting and encrypting the row.
+You could then put a denormalised `tenant_id` column on all of the synced tables in your main database and lookup the correct key to use when decrypting and encrypting the row in the client.

-Similar patterns can be used for groups and other parent resources.